-- Our time to explore Cordoba will be in a few weeks time.
+- Our time to explore Cordoba will be in a few weeks.
 With more time allocated, I will be able to describe our experience in more detail.

 Day 7 – Cordoba to Comares

 - An early start as we were due to be at our housesit position by midday.
-It was not unknown to us as we had completed our first one in the Andalusian Hills in November 2017, Woody and Co.
+It was not unknown to us as we had completed our first one in the Andalusian Hills in November 2017.